Foreign policy of the George H. W. Bush administration: Somalia

 Faced with a humanitarian disaster in Somalia, exacerbated by a complete breakdown in civil order, the United Nations had created the UNOSOM I mission in April 1992 to aid the situation through humanitarian efforts, though the mission failed.
 The Bush administration proposed American aid to the region by assisting in creating a secure environment for humanitarian efforts and UN Resolution 794 was unanimously adopted by the Security Council on December 3, 1992.
 A lame duck president, Bush launched Operation Restore Hope the following day under which the United States would assume command in accordance with Resolution 794.
 Fighting would escalate and continue into the Clinton administration.

 South Africa

 Diplomatic visits between the two nations increased near the end of apartheid.
 Secretary of State James Baker helped broker the release after decades of prison of African National Congress (ANC) leader Nelson Mandela.
 In February 1990, Both Mandela and South African President F.W. de Klerk Were invited to the White House.
 Mandela, recently released from prison, visited Washington on 24 June 1990 and met with President Bush and other officials.
 He also addressed a joint session of Congress.
 In September, de Klerk visited Washington, the first official state visit by a South African leader.
 The White House was pleased with progress and lifted the longtime sanctions against South Africa.

 Zaire

-Mobutu Sese Seko enjoyed cordial relationship with George H. W. Bush; he was the first African head of state to visit Bush at the White House.
+Mobutu Sese Seko enjoyed a cordial relationship with George H. W. Bush; he was the first African head of state to visit Bush at the White House.